A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Methodology

 In order to collect the relevant papers, we adopted the conventional and standardized methodology for literature review called \textit{Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA)} \cite{takkouche2011prisma} and specifically its updated version PRISMA 2020 \cite{prisma2020}.
 In addition to being commonly used in literature surveys, PRISMA was also previously used to perform the analysis of the topics related to credibility signals, such as media bias \cite{rodrigo2023systematic}.
 Figure~\ref{fig:prisma} depicts the standardized PRISMA 2020 flow diagram \cite{prisma2020diagram} illustrating individual steps and the number of research papers processed.

 \textbf{Identification -- Search queries}.
-In order to conduct a systematic literature search that covers the papers that have a high potential of being relevant, we generated custom search queries for papers tackling with: (i) credibility assessment utilizing multiple categories of credibility signals, as well as (ii) automatic detection of individual categories of credibility signals.
+To conduct a systematic literature search aimed at identifying papers with high potential relevance, we formulated custom search queries (see Table~\ref{tab:query}) targeting two main parts of this survey: (i) studies that explicitly address the credibility assessment process, including both the detection of credibility signals and their aggregation, and (ii) studies focused on the automatic detection of the three selected individual categories of credibility signals.
 Each query combined keywords and logical search operations (\textit{AND}, \textit{OR}) to achieve the highest possible coverage and reduce false positives at the same time.
 The keywords have been carefully selected to capture inconsistent and ambiguous terminology used in the existing works.
 The first version of queries was proposed following our past experience and research in the respective area, and iteratively refined to cover additional alternative phrases with the same semantics identified in the research papers.
-Table~\ref{tab:query} represents the search queries employed to acquire the desired list of research publications.
+If a search query returned a paper that was more appropriately aligned with a different category of credibility signals, the paper was reassigned accordingly.
+Thanks to the use of mutually distinctive categories of credibility signals, no duplicates were present across the identified sets of papers.
+Additional categories of credibility signals were covered through ad hoc searches, conducted without predefined search queries.